 - Photography Travel and landscape — Nikon D5500

-- Music House / techno — Listening to Elderbrook on repeat
+- Music Listening to Martin Garrix & Elderbrook on repeat

-- Sport Tennis — Always trying to win one point at a time
+- Sport Roger Federer — Always trying to win one point at a time